kuzzleio/kuzzle/doc/2/guides/getting-started/7-modify-api-behavior/index.md

 ```

 ::: warning
-Kuzzle emit many other event during request processing.
+Kuzzle emits many other events during request processing.

 Be careful to only use documented events.
-Some events are for internal use and are subject to change.
+Some events are for internal use and are subject to change without notice.
 :::

-## Plug into events with Pipes
+## Plugging to events with Pipes

 Pipes are functions plugged to events, called synchronously by Kuzzle, and receiving information regarding that event.